Cholla-MHD: An Exascale-Capable Magnetohydrodynamic Extension to the Cholla Astrophysical Simulation Code

 \subsection{Magnetohydrodynamics}

 Cholla solves the ideal MHD equations in their conserved Eulerian form using a finite volume method \citep{Godunov}.
 These equations neglect all dissipative processes, including finite viscosity, electrical resistivity, and thermal conductivity.
-These approximations are reasonable when simulating regions of low density such as the ISM, CGM, and IGM.
+These approximations are reasonable when simulating regions of with very high Reynolds numbers as is common in many astrophysical problems.
 We note that although we neglect these additional processes at present, the methods implemented here are fully compatible with future extensions to include additional physics that depends on magnetic fields, such as anisotropic conduction, cosmic ray transport, or non-ideal MHD effects.

 The ideal MHD equations are:

 where $\rho$ is density, $\boldsymbol{v} = ( v_x, v_y, v_z)$ is the velocity vector, $t$ is time, $\boldsymbol{B} = ( B_x, B_y, B_z)$ is the magnetic field, $\boldsymbol{I}$ is the identity tensor, $P_T \equiv P + \frac{1}{2}(\boldsymbol{B} \cdot \boldsymbol{B})$ is the total pressure, and $E$ is the total energy per unit volume $E \equiv \epsilon + \frac{1}{2}\rho(\boldsymbol{v}\cdot\boldsymbol{v}) + \frac{1}{2}(\boldsymbol{B}\cdot\boldsymbol{B})$.
 We adopt units in which the magnetic permeability $\mu_0 = 1$.